-Step 6.)
 Add bouillon cubes and allow to completely dissolve by bringing it to a boil.

-Next add addition seasonings.

-Add the seasonings a little at a time and taste the stock after each seasoning.
+Next, add additional seasonings to taste.
+(Add the seasonings a little at a time and taste the stock after each seasoning.
 Season until the stock tastes just the way you desire.
-I go heavy on the seasoning, just because I love a flavorful stock.
+I go heavy on the seasoning, I love a flavorful stock.)

 *Note* If you've never made homemade chicken stock don't be alarmed by the bland taste before you add in the bouillon & seasoning.
 It will taste like water & vegetables (blah) but when you start adding in those seasonings it really brings out the essence of that chicken and vegetable you discarded.
 Trust me it will be waaay better than store bought stock/broth.